dotnet/jitutils/src/jit-rl-cse/README.md

 ### Reinforcement Learning

 Reinforcement Learning is a branch of Machine Learning that learns how to optimize an objective without the aid of an external oracle or expert.
 RL can handle problems where the end result is the consequence of a sequence of actions, and where each action potentially provides a reward, modifies the state of the environment and potentially alters the set of possible future actions.
-It seems like a natural choice for developing compiler optimiation heuristics as there are often many decisions to be made on imperfect knowledge with difficult to ancitipate consequences.
+It seems like a natural choice for developing compiler optimization heuristics as there are often many decisions to be made on imperfect knowledge with difficult to anticipate consequences.

 RL is currently an active and thriving area of research, innovation, and practice.
-Sutton &amp; Barto's text *Reinforcment Learning* is a good introduction; see the references section at the end of this document for other suggested readings.
+Sutton &amp; Barto's text *Reinforcement Learning* is a good introduction; see the references section at the end of this document for other suggested readings.

 ### Common Subexpression Elimination (CSE)